cetz-package/cetz/src/bezier.typ

   )
 }

-/// Get dx/dt of quadratic bezier at position t
+/// Get the derivative (dx/dt) of a quadratic bezier at position `t`.
 ///
 /// - a (vector): Start point
 /// - b (vector): End point